 Loren L. Zachary Society National Vocal Competition

-$1000 grand prize for a female student composer enrolled in an accredited college, university, or graduate music program, who submits the winning musical composition.
-Offered every OTHER year (odd years).
+$1000 grand prize for a female student composer enrolled in an accredited college, university, or graduate music program.
+Application deadline: April

 Marine Band Concerto Competition

-High school musicians grade 9-12 compete for a cash prize and a performance in Washington, D.C.
-Application posted in Spring.
+High school musicians grades 9-12 compete for a cash prize and a performance in Washington, D.C.
+Application deadline: November

 Mario Lanza Institute Scholarship

 Vocal scholarships for talented, aspiring singers ages 21 – 28, with a vocal/music study background.
-October deadlines and audition dates, application fee.
-Scholarship information updated typically in April.
+Application deadline: October

 NAMM Gard Scholarship Fund